containers/buildah/docs/buildah-bud.md

 Write the image ID to the file.

+**--isolation** [Not Supported]

+Buildah is not currently supported on Windows, and does not have a daemon.
+If you want to override the container isolation you can choose a different OCI Runtime, using the --runtime flag.

 **-m**, **--memory**=""

 Memory limit (format: <number>[<unit>], where unit = b, k, m or g)